aragon/hack/docs/tutorial.md

 If you need help, please reach out to Aragon core contributors and community members in one of our [Aragon Spectrum channels](https://spectrum.chat/aragon).

-If you need help, please reach out to Aragon core contributors and community members in one of our [Aragon Spectrum channels](https://spectrum.chat/aragon).

 Now let's start with it 💪.

 ## Writing a simple contract